bhisaac/5eFP/5eFP-SRD.md

 #### STR Checks

+A STR check can model any attempt to apply pressure, exert movement, push through obstacles, exploit or protect vulnerabilities, or apply brute force.

-A STR check can model any attempt to lift, push, pull, or break something, to force your body through a space, or to otherwise apply brute force to a situation.
-The GM might call for a STR check when you try to accomplish tasks like the following:
+~~A STR check can model any attempt to lift, push, pull, or break something, to force your body through a space, or to otherwise apply brute force to a situation.~~ The GM might call for a STR check when you try to accomplish tasks like the following:

+- _**Insight.**_ Determine the strength of an adversary or obstacle.
+- _**Medicine.**_ Stabilize a fallen ally and provide cover or carry the ally to safety.
+- _**Perception.**_ Identify structural weaknesses in buildings and objects.
-- Force open a stuck, locked, or barred door
+- _**Performance.**_ Force open a stuck, locked, or barred door.
-- Break free of bonds
-- Push through a tunnel that is too small
-- Hang on to a wagon while being dragged behind it
-- Tip over a statue
-- Keep a boulder from rolling
+- _**Survival.**_ Harvest ore, wood, or stone.
+- _**Tools.**_ Create, fortify, or repair constructs, objects, and buildings.

 #### Attack Rolls